resource

 FAQ

-Short answers for course creators using a pawr page as the public place around resources, course links, proof, updates, and community.
+Short answers for course creators using a pawr page as the public place around resources, course links, testimonials, updates, and community.

 No. Link to your course product for lessons, payments, and student accounts.
 Use pawr for the public page around it.